Learner Credential Wallet Pilot

 I get a warning when I email my credential, is this dangerous?

-The Learner Credential Wallet shares credentials as JSON files, a data format that’s text-based and is somewhat human readable.
+The Learner Credential Wallet shares a credential in a JSON file, a data format that’s text-based and is somewhat human readable.
 Some email systems might flag this text as potentially dangerous, however the JSON we’re sending isn’t dangerous.
 You can view the JSON within the Learner Credential Wallet by viewing a credential, selecting the 3-dot menu in the upper right hand corner of the screen, and then selecting Details.

 Who do I contact if I have a question about the pilot or the Learner Credential Wallet?